This where you can find out about the charity Infosound. Elsewhere on this web site you can:

 Infosound is an independent charity, registered in England and Wales (no. 1142082) and in Scotland (no. SC039929).

-Infosound comprises four Trustees, one Managing Editor and a small number of volunteers.
+Infosound comprises three Trustees, one part-time Managing Editor and one part-time administrator, both of whom are part-

-Charity Trustees: Mr A. Hindell, Mrs L. Arnold, Mrs M. Myers, Mrs V. Davies.
+Charity Trustees: Mr A. Hindell, Mrs L. Arnold, Mrs V. Davies.